Naim Ul Hasan

 The window that never opened

-Naim Ul Hasan is a lens-based artist and curator, currently lives and works in Dhaka, Bangladesh.
-After completing post-graduation in Development Economics from the South Asian University, New Delhi (2017) he has devoted his time to art curation, co-ordination and photography.
-His recent participation as an artist was in 'Dhaka Lucerne' (2020), a group exhibition of six prominent and promising artists at the Teiggi Studio and Exhibition Space in Kriens, Lucerne, Switzerland.
+Naim Ul Hasan is a lens-based artist and curator, who currently lives and works in Dhaka, Bangladesh.
+After completing post-graduation in Development Economics from the South Asian University, New Delhi (2017), he has devoted his time to art curation, co-ordination and photography.
+His recent participation as an artist was in ‘Dhaka Lucerne’ (2020), a group exhibition of six prominent and promising artists at the Teiggi Studio and Exhibition Space in Kriens, Lucerne, Switzerland.